ritchieng/deep-learning-wizard/docs/deep_learning/boosting_models_pytorch/forwardpropagation_backpropagation_gradientdescent.md

 # Forwardpropagation, Backpropagation and Gradient Descent with PyTorch

+!!! tip "Run Jupyter Notebook"
+    You can run the code for this section in this [jupyter notebook link](https://github.com/ritchieng/deep-learning-wizard/blob/master/docs/deep_learning/boosting_models_pytorch/forwardpropagation_backpropagation_gradientdescent.ipynb).

 ## Transiting to Backpropagation
 - Let's go back to our simple FNN to put things in perspective
     - Let us ignore non-linearities for now to keep it simpler, but it's just a tiny change subsequently